microse-rpc/microse-py/README.md

 print(f"{config.hostname}:{config.port}") # 127.0.0.1:80
 ```

-# Remote Service
+## Remote Service

-Alar allows user to easily serve a module remotely, whether in another
+RPC is the central part of alar engine, which allows user to serve a module
-process or in another machine.
+remotely, whether in another process or in another machine.

 ### Example